mohsud56/CODSOFT/README.md

 # CODSOFT
-This is a tasks repo code for **CODSOFT Internship**, including 4 tasks in the order as follows:
+This is a tasks repo code for **CODSOFT Internship**, including 4 tasks in order as follows:
 1. **Simple Calculator**
 2. **Password Generator**
 3. **Rock-Paper-Scissors Game**